mark-nicholson/python-editline/README.md

 ## License

- This is going to be MIT-licensed, or whatever libedit goes by.
+ This is going to be BSD-licensed, or whatever libedit goes by.
 This should be available to everyone freely.